Table of Contents

 It is impossible for humans in their own power to overcome sin and bring forth fruits unto holiness.
 As the branches are dependent upon their unity with the vine for life and fruitfulness, so the believers must rely upon their connection with Christ through daily study of the Word and prayer.
 When Christians abide in Christ, He lives in them and they become partakers of His divine nature (2 Peter 1:4).
 Their thoughts become like His (1 John 5:14) and His image is reflected in their lives.
 This reflection of the Christian graces is the evidence of their discipleship.

-The misconception that, “once saved always saved,” is denied by this condition.
+The misconception that, “once saved always saved,” is not supported by the symbol of the branches in the vine.
 The Bible teaches that it is possible for those who have been in Christ to exercise their free will and cut their connection with God and be lost.
 Paul wrote about this condition; “For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame” (Hebrews 6:4–6).

-The Christian represented by the detached branch may have a form of godliness, but the living power of God in his life is missing (2 Timothy 3:5).
-So, when temptation attacks him, the superficiality of his profession is exposed.
+The Christian represented by the detached branch may have a form of godliness, but the living power of God in his life is not there (2 Timothy 3:5).
+So, when temptation attacks him, the superficiality of his experience is exposed.
 Thus, salvation is conditional upon a person’s daily connection with Christ.